RanRhoads84/debgpt7.8-with-vectorDB/README.md

 After each session, the chatting history will be saved in `~/.debgpt` as a json file in a unique name.
 The command `debgpt replay <file_name>` can be used to replay the session in specified file.
+When `<file_name>` is not given, `debgpt replay` will replay the last session.

 During the interactive mode, you may press `/` and see a list of available escaped commands that will not be seen as LLM prompt.